aelf0x800/tixel/README.md

 A header only library for graphics in the terminal

 # NOTE
-This library is best paired with stb.
+* This library is best paired with stb.
+* Use a performant terminal emulator such as Alacritty or Kitty for the best performance.

 # TODO
 - [ ] Shape functions
 - [ ] Add support for varying components per pixel with tixel_draw_buffer
-- [ ] Event handler
+- [ ] Event handling